|Days became cooler and the nights were longer, Julia’s only reminders of the passage of time. She only

-“She had a lot of things and I figured those would be my due when she died, but I wouldn’t be there to claim
+“She had a lot of things.
+I figured those would be my due when she died, but I wouldn’t be there to claim

 them,” Julia continued, lifting her chin.
 She pulled the ring from Caroline’s finger, giving it a little tug to get it

 past the wide knuckle and slid it onto her own.
 “I wanted a memento of her.
 She was my mother.
 She didn’t